gaswelder/che/README.md

 # Che – modified C language

-This is a modified variant of C. The main goal is to get rid of the manual hassle the standard C has: forward declarations, meddling with headers, composing the command line in the right order and other annoyances like that.
+This is a modified variant of C. The main goal is to get rid of the manual hassle the standard C has: forward declarations, headers, build dependencies and other annoyances.

-This is a translator that converts its dialect to C99 and uses the `c99` command installed in the system to produce the executable.
+It's a translator that converts the dialect into standard C99 and calls the `c99` command installed in the system to produce the executable.
 [`c99`](http://pubs.opengroup.org/onlinepubs/9699919799//utilities/c99.html)
-is a command specified by POSIX, and typically GCC or Clang packages have this binding installed.
-If not, it is easy to create manually for any compiler that supports C99.
+is a command specified by POSIX, and GCC or Clang packages typically have this binding installed.
+If not, you'd have to create a `c99` wrapper yourself for whatever c99-compliant compiler you have.

-Currently the translator is drafted in PHP, and the syntax is still changing.
-Some bundled libraries (for example, [net](lib/net.c)) depend on POSIX, so not everything can be compiled on Windows.
+Some libraries (for example, [net](lib/net.c)) depend on POSIX, so not everything can be compiled on Windows.
+There was multi-platform support initially, but I don't use Windows anymore.

 The language differences are outlined below.

 ## No include headers

-The C languange specifies a library that everyone knows.
-The declarations are distributed along a set of headers.
-Since the library is standard, there is no point in writing these headers manually, so a hello world program can be just this:
+The C languange specifies a library that's well known and constant.
+There is no point in writing these headers every time, so hello world program can be just
+this:

 ```c
 int main() {